Friday, October 4, 2024

 Photo: Courtesy of ArtYard/John Carlano

-While celebrating the publication of her first book in 2021 Suleika relapsed during the summer.
-The watercolors on wood panels come from this period of her second bone-marrow transplant.
+While celebrating the publication of her first book in 2021 Suleika relapsed late in the year.
+The watercolors on wood panels come from the period of her second bone-marrow transplant.
 Since the opening of The Alchemy of Blood, cancer was detected and she is undergoing treatment once again.
 "Survival is its own act of creation," Suleika often says.

 Here, in this exhibition, her paintings seem to describe her drug-induced dreamscapes (what her husband Jon Batiste calls her "fever dreams"), the residue of visitations in a mind blurred by medicinal therapies.
 The work features familiar and phantasmagorical creatures supporting or surrounding her nude body connected to tubes hanging from bags of blood, her lifeline, and a metaphorical umbilical cord.
 Floating, drowning, swimming, and/or sleeping, she seems to surrender to these imaginary forces.
 Juxtaposed with her mother's gigantic growing, dancing flowers bursting with fresh blooms (new life), we notice an unintended relationship between their respective iconographies, for example in Suleika's Just Married, 2024, and Anne's Red and Grey, 1988 in the first gallery.

-More specifically, Just Married tells us that the pelican-stork refers to her private 2022 wedding to Jon Batiste right before she entered the hospital for her second bone-marrow transplant.
+More specifically, Just Married tells us that this giant bird lifting up a fragile damsel references a bride and groom, Suleika and Jon (?), who were secretly married in February 2022 right before Suleika entered the hospital for her second bone-marrow transplant.
 Her husband too selflessly and diligently supported her, along with her parents and brother Adam, who was her bone-marrow donor.
-In this regard, we find much in this mother-daughter exhibition that illustrates positive forces in the artists' lives as well as disquieting images.
-That is, images about anxiety and fears occasion images of resistance, the indominable will to survive and thrive.

 On the wall text, Suleika wrote: "Sometimes the best creativity comes from a savage place, a place of urgency--because you are doing it to keep yourself alive.
 Anything becomes possible on the canvas or the page."
 The proof is in front of our eyes.